How To Handle A Spouse Who Doesn’t Want To Homeschool

 Trust in the Lord

 I was once offered this pearl of wisdom: “God does not give a husband and a wife separate dreams.”
 Since I felt so strongly about this, I knew that He would move my husband towards it too.
 I had never felt so strongly that something must be done.
-I knew with the convictions I had for homeschooling that it was a dream given by the Lord.
+I knew with the convictions I had for homeschooling that it was a dream given to me by the Lord.

 Do Not Force It